2019 U.S. Figure Skating Championships: World Championships

 U.S. Figure Skating began announcing the team for the 2019 World Championships on January 26.

 Four Continents Championships

 U.S. Figure Skating began announcing the team for the 2019 Four Continents Championships on January 26.

 World Junior Championships

 U.S. Figure Skating began announcing entries for the 2019 World Junior Championships team on January 26.
 The men and ladies will be selected after a training camp.
 The men and ladies were announced on February 5.

-U.S. Figure Skating invited the following skaters to a selection camp for Junior Worlds.